-In anticipation of separation from Compuware Corporation, on August 23, 2018, we entered into a Senior Secured First Lien Credit Agreement and a Senior Secured Second Lien Credit Agreement, or our Term Loans, consisting of a \$950.0 million first lien term loan and a \$170.0 million second lien term loan, each agreement made by and among the Company, Dynatrace Intermediate LLC, as Guarantor, Jefferies Finance LLC, as Administrative Agent and Collateral Agent, and certain lending parties.
-The First Lien Credit Agreement further provided a \$60.0 million revolving credit facility which includes a letter of credit sub-facility with an aggregate limit equal to the lessor of \$15.0 million and the aggregate unused amount of the revolving credit facility then in effect.
-The first lien term loan and second lien term loan mature on August 23, 2025 and August 23, 2026, respectively, and the revolving credit facility matures on August 23, 2023.
+In anticipation of separation from Compuware Corporation, on August 23, 2018, we entered into a Senior Secured First Lien Credit Agreement and a Senior Secured Second Lien Credit Agreement, or our Term Loans, consisting of a \$950.0 million first lien term loan and a \$170.0 million second lien term loan, each agreement made by and among the Company, Dynatrace Intermediate LLC, a wholly owned subsidiary, as Guarantor, Jefferies Finance LLC, as Administrative Agent and Collateral Agent, and certain lending parties.
+The First Lien Credit Agreement further provided a \$60.0 million revolving credit facility which includes a letter of credit sub-facility with an aggregate limit equal to the lesser of \$15.0 million and the aggregate unused amount of the revolving credit facility then in effect.
+The first lien term loan matures on August 23, 2025 and the revolving credit facility matures on August 23, 2023.
+During the second quarter of fiscal 2020, we repaid all outstanding borrowings and accrued interest under the second lien term loan.

-As of March 31, 2019, the balance outstanding under the Term Loans was \$1,036.3 million and is included in current portion of long-term debt and long-term debt on our consolidated balance sheet.
-We had \$59.5 million available under the revolving credit facility and \$0.5 million of letters of credit outstanding.
+As of September 30, 2019, the balance outstanding under our first lien term loan was \$581.1 million and is included in longterm debt on our condensed consolidated balance sheet.
+We had \$48.2 million available under the revolving credit facility and \$11.8 million of letters of credit outstanding.

-All of our obligations under the Term Loans are guaranteed by our existing and future domestic subsidiaries and, subject to certain exceptions, secured by a security interest in substantially all of our tangible and intangible assets.
+All of our obligations under our term loans are guaranteed by our existing and future domestic subsidiaries and, subject to certain exceptions, secured by a security interest in substantially all of our tangible and intangible assets.